Last Updated on

 Don’t add your website into directories that look spammy, but do try to find as many as you can to put your website into.
-Also add your website onto all your social media account profiles.
+Also, add your website to all your social media account profiles.

 This is a start, but it won’t get you very far.